SzymonNastaly/CookieAudit/docs/devlog.md

     * the `Reset & Initialize` button should set some local storage to true (maybe `local:stoppingScan`) - while it is true, a new scan should not be able to start
     * we have to include the check for `local:stoppingScan` especially before and after long-running tasks
+    * we need to detect the stoppingScan also inside the selector (and any other manual parts)
+    * LEARNING: because we sometimes have multiple instances of selector (in each frame), when the `Confirm` button is clicked, the other also need to stop with mapE (and other such things), TODO: understand why it has even worked so far
+    * new msg `stop_select`.
+      it is sent as a response by the `selector` when the selector notices that the scan is to be stopped (the actual textual content is not used so far, but it makes more sense to send that rather than the usual `selected_notice`)
+    * we are now sending (should have done it the whole time), the mount_select message to all frames seperately and wait for the responses from all frames.
+Only then we can start the selector.
+    * fixed the waitStableFrames method to actually look at the number of frames
+    * TODO: investigate what the purpose of iframes with url about:blank is
+* TODO: force user to not only reset before first scan, but before each scan on each website

+* INFO: it would have been nice to move all of the storage into `storage.session` (this way it would be automatically reset whenever the browser is closed), but firefox does not support `storage.session` for content scripts

 ## June 17, 2024